 This is my version.

 The room is warm but I slip my arms into a robe, tie it around me before walking to the front of the house.
-I unlatch the bolts on the door, tug it open onto an empty coolroom quiet street.
-Brittle air crackles and a remnant of frost sheens the ground.
+I unlatch the bolts on the door, tug it open onto a coolroom quiet empty street.
+Brittle air crackles and frost sheens the ground.
 The usual drone of city traffic is muted.
 I haven’t seen or heard a bird since last weekend.

-I woke to unaccustomed daylight.
+I woke to unaccustomed twilight.
 Jerked upright with feet on the floor it’s too late panic until the knowledge it’s Saturday resolved the confusion.
-Alongside me, still, my husband and beside the bed on the floor, dog, both breathing evenly although I know they listen within their one eye open sleep.
+Alongside me, still, my husband and beside the bed on the floor, dog, both breathing evenly although I know they listen within their one-eye-open slumber.

-In the kitchen the microwave LCD panel flashes 1.07 am.
-I check my watch, 10.33 am.
-Power cut overnight.
+In the kitchen the microwave LED panel flashes 12.02 pm.
+I check my watch, 6.30 pm.
+Power cut.
 We needed to sleep.
 We’re not late.
 There’s plenty of time.
 I turn the radio dial.
 Each station emits muzak.
 I open the laptop, click the Internet Explorer icon, No Connection Available.

 I pick up my phone, press Last Number Dialled.
 It rings until a synthetic voice suggests I leave a message.
-I don’t bother to again.
+Yet again I don’t bother.
 Nor do I go to the television.
 Broadcasts devolved to repeats of soaps, and hourly news bulletins saying not much but somehow saying enough.